tarantool/doc/doc/contributing/docs/sphinx-warnings.rst

 Sphinx-build warnings reference
 ===============================

-This document will guide you through the possible warnings raised by Sphinx engine while building the docs.
+This document will guide you through the warnings that can be raised by Sphinx while building the docs.

-Below we cite a list with the most frequent warnings and the ways of solutions.
+Below are the most frequent warnings and the ways to solve them.

 Bullet list ends without a blank line; unexpected unindent
 ----------------------------------------------------------